Employer NI rise 2025: what it means for tradespeople

 Should I reconsider using CIS subcontractors instead of hiring?

-This depends on your business needs but using more subcontractors could help manage increased NI costs.
+This depends on your business needs, but using more subcontractors could help manage increased NI costs.
+Assessing your workforce requirements against cost implications will be critical.

 How can I prepare my business for these NI changes?